Kyrie21323/FinalProject/README.md

 This FastAPI application provides RESTful API endpoints to access data from four tables in a MySQL database: `influencers`, `content`, `comments`, and `votes`.

+## Features
+- Fetch data from multiple database tables (Influencers, Votes, VibeScoreHistory, News, Videos).
+- Insert new votes into the Votes table.
+- Update or create votes dynamically while recalculating vibe scores in the background.
+- Perform sentiment analysis on news and videos in the background.

 ## Prerequisites

 - Python 3.7+
 - MySQL Server
 - Necessary Python packages listed in `requirements.txt`

 ## Installation